EpicEric/sandhole/book/src/cli.md

           Contact e-mail to use with Let's Encrypt.
 If set, enables ACME for HTTPS certificates.

-          By providing your e-mail, you agree to Let's Encrypt Subscriber Agreement
+          By providing your e-mail, you agree to the Let's Encrypt Subscriber Agreement

       --acme-use-staging